 What Is Sleep Apnea?

-Apnea literally means "cessation of breath."
-If you have sleep apnea, your breath can become very shallow or you may even stop breathing while you are asleep.
-This state of not breathing can occur up to hundreds of times a night in some people.
+When you have this condition, your breath can become very shallow or you may even stop breathing -- briefly -- while you sleep.
+It can happen many times a night in some people.

-The most common obstructive sleep apnea symptoms include:
+The most common obstructive sleep apnea warning signs include:

 - Daytime sleepiness or fatigue